 Cathy Tran Moses specializes in complex business litigation, including high-stakes employment disputes, contract disputes, and intellectual property litigation.
 Ms. Moses has practiced in state and federal courts throughout the country, and obtained successful results for clients at all stages of litigation, including dispositive motion practice, trial and appeal.
 Ms. Moses also has litigated and tried cases in arbitration.

-Ms. Moses currently serves on the Public Law Center’s (PLC) Silent Auction Committee and recently served as a board member of the PLC Advocates.
-She has an active pro bono practice, and has worked with organizations such as the International Refugee Assistance Project (IRAP) and Kids In Need of Defense (KIND) to assist minors and other individuals in immigration matters.
+Ms. Moses currently serves on the Public Law Center’s (PLC) Silent Auction Committee and the Constitutional Rights Foundation's Law Day Committee.
+She has an active pro bono practice, and has worked with organizations such as the International Refugee Assistance Project (IRAP) and Kids In Need of Defense (KIND).
 She also serves on the Board of Directors of Project Scientist, a non-profit organization which encourages girls ages 4 through 12 to pursue STEM studies.